-Wood Thrush Call has been observed to have one of the most hearts touching songs in North American birds.
-The Great American naturalist Henry David Thoreau wrote:
+Wood Thrush Call has been observed to have one of the most heart-touching songs among North American birds.
+The great American naturalist Henry David Thoreau wrote:

 “Whenever a man hears it he is young, and Nature is in her spring; wherever he hears it, it is a new world and a free country, and the gates of Heaven are not shut against him”.